 - You can perform full text searches on products in a similar manner as REST and SOAP calls.
 You can also simultaneously perform a full text search and filter the results.
 This is new functionality available only with GraphQL.

 - All product types are supported.
-Currently, previous versions supported simple and configurable products only.
+Previous versions support only simple and configurable products.

 - A product query returns complex price objects that include the amount, the currency code, and any adjustments.